reach-sh/reach-lang/docs/src/guide/lifecycle/index.md

 * Use the designated Reach version to compile: `REACH_VERSION=x.x reach compile`
 * Commit `build/index.main.mjs` and any other files in `build/` that are needed
-* Commit any additional artifacts, such as audits
+* Commit any additional artifacts, such as those useful for auditors
 * gitignore everything else in `build/`

 ### Artifacts for Auditors